Erin Treadway (Actor/Co-Founder)

 Leegrid Stevens (Playwright/Co-Founder)

 Leegrid grew up in the hill country of Spicewood, TX.
 He moved to New York after attending SMU in Dallas and now lives in Brooklyn.
-His plays have been seen in downtown theatres in New York including HERE Arts Center, Incubator Arts Project, Lark Theatre, Altered Stages, Theatre for the New City among others both nationally and internationally.
+His plays have been seen in downtown theaters in New York including HERE Arts Center, Incubator Arts Project, Lark Theatre, Altered Stages, Theatre for the New City among others both nationally and internationally.
 You can find some of his plays in print including Post-Oedipus (Playscripts), Leda’s Swan (Stage Tribes, Theater-Verlag Desh Publishers), Sun Stand Thou Still (Plays and Playwrights 2004), and The Dudleys!
 (Indie Theatre).
 Leegrid was recently nomitated for a couple NY Innovative Theatre Awards (Script & Sound Design) for his work on Spaceman.
 MFA – Columbia

 Charles Quittner (Director/Producer)